 Conditions in the housing market have changed so quickly that it's easy to get caught up in the frenzy and catch house fever yourself.
-But before you hop on that bandwagon, think through these three reasons why now may not be the time to buy a home.
+But before you hop on that bandwagon, take our quiz to find out if you are truly ready to buy a home this year.

-Following the Baby Steps, once you're out of debt, it's time to build your emergency fund of three to six months of expenses.
-Now you'll have the cash to take care of unplanned expenses (like a storm-damaged roof) or pay the bills, including your mortgage payment, if you lose your job.
-It's one extra bit of insurance against Murphy—the idea that whatever can go wrong will go wrong.
+Once you're out of debt, it's time to build your emergency fund of three to six months of expenses.
+Now you'll have the cash to take care of unplanned expenses (like a storm-damaged roof) or pay the bills (including your mortgage payment) if you lose your job.
+It's one extra bit of insurance against Murphy—you know, Murphy's Law:the idea that whatever can go wrong will go wrong.

-While Dave prefers you use the 100%-down plan and pay cash for a home, a conservative 15-year mortgage with a payment that's no more than 25% of your take-home pay is also an acceptable option.
-You should pay at least 10% down, but 20% is even better.
-With a 20% down payment, you'll avoid private mortgage insurance costs, which can add $1,800 a year to the payments on a $200,000 mortgage.
+While Dave prefers you use the 100%-down plan and pay cash for a home, a conservative 15-year fixed-rate mortgage with a monthly payment that's no more than 25% of your take-home pay is also an acceptable option.
+You should have a down payment of at least 10%, but 20% is even better.
+With a 20% down payment, you'll avoid private mortgage insurance costs.
 You can start socking away money for your down payment after you've built your emergency fund.

-You can see how dealing with any of these three issues would make homeownership a struggle.
-If your goal is to buy a home, make it a priority to overcome these obstacles and you'll be on your way to owning your home the right way.
+Make it a goal to overcome these obstacles before you buy, and you'll be on your way to owning your home the right way.